MicrosoftDocs/sdk-api/sdk-api-src/content/ddraw/ns-ddraw-ddcaps_dx3.md

 ### -field dwFXCaps

-This value consists of one or more of the following flags that specify driver stretching and effects capabilities:
+This value consists of one or more of the following flags that specify driver stretching and effects capabilities.

 #### DDFXCAPS_BLTALPHA

 Supports alpha-blended bitblt operations.

 #### DDFXCAPS_BLTARITHSTRETCHY

 Uses arithmetic operations, rather than pixel-doubling techniques, to stretch and shrink surfaces during a bitblt operation.
 Occurs along the y-axis (vertically).

 #### DDFXCAPS_BLTARITHSTRETCHYN

 Uses arithmetic operations, rather than pixel-doubling techniques, to stretch and shrink surfaces during a bitblt operation.
 Occurs along the y-axis (vertically), and works only for integer stretching (×1, ×2, and so on).

 #### DDFXCAPS_BLTFILTER

 Driver can do surface-reconstruction filtering for warped bitblts.

 #### DDFXCAPS_BLTMIRRORLEFTRIGHT

 Supports mirroring left to right in a bitblt operation.

 #### DDFXCAPS_BLTMIRRORUPDOWN

 Supports mirroring top to bottom in a bitblt operation.

 #### DDFXCAPS_BLTROTATION

 Supports arbitrary rotation in a bitblt operation.

 #### DDFXCAPS_BLTROTATION90

 Supports 90-degree rotations in a bitblt operation.

 #### DDFXCAPS_BLTSHRINKX

 Supports arbitrary shrinking of a surface along the x-axis (horizontally).
 This flag is valid only for bitblt operations.

 #### DDFXCAPS_BLTSHRINKXN

 Supports integer shrinking (×1, ×2, and so on) of a surface along the x-axis (horizontally).
 This flag is valid only for bitblt operations.

 #### DDFXCAPS_BLTSHRINKY

 Supports arbitrary shrinking of a surface along the y-axis (vertically).
 This flag is valid only for bitblt operations.

 #### DDFXCAPS_BLTSHRINKYN

 Supports integer shrinking (×1, ×2, and so on) of a surface along the y-axis (vertically).
 This flag is valid only for bitblt operations.

 #### DDFXCAPS_BLTSTRETCHX

 Supports arbitrary stretching of a surface along the x-axis (horizontally).
 This flag is valid only for bitblt operations.

 #### DDFXCAPS_BLTSTRETCHXN

 Supports integer stretching (×1, ×2, and so on) of a surface along the x-axis (horizontally).
 This flag is valid only for bitblt operations.

 #### DDFXCAPS_BLTSTRETCHY

 Supports arbitrary stretching of a surface along the y-axis (vertically).
 This flag is valid only for bitblt operations.

 #### DDFXCAPS_BLTSTRETCHYN

 Supports integer stretching (×1, ×2, and so on) of a surface along the y-axis (vertically).
 This flag is valid only for bitblt operations.

 #### DDFXCAPS_BLTTRANSFORM

 Supports geometric transformations (or warps) for blitted sprites.
 Transformations are not currently supported for explicit bitblt operations.

 #### DDFXCAPS_OVERLAYALPHA

 Supports alpha blending for overlay surfaces.

 #### DDFXCAPS_OVERLAYARITHSTRETCHY

 Uses arithmetic operations, rather than pixel-doubling techniques, to stretch and shrink overlay surfaces.
 Occurs along the y-axis (vertically).

 #### DDFXCAPS_OVERLAYARITHSTRETCHYN

 Uses arithmetic operations, rather than pixel-doubling techniques, to stretch and shrink overlay surfaces.
 Occurs along the y-axis (vertically), and works only for integer stretching (×1, ×2, and so on).

 #### DDFXCAPS_OVERLAYFILTER

 Supports surface-reconstruction filtering for warped overlay sprites.
 Filtering is not currently supported for explicitly displayed overlay surfaces (those displayed with calls to <a href="https://docs.microsoft.com/windows/desktop/api/ddraw/nf-ddraw-idirectdrawsurface7-updateoverlay">IDirectDrawSurface7::UpdateOverlay</a>).

 #### DDFXCAPS_OVERLAYMIRRORLEFTRIGHT

 Supports mirroring of overlays across the vertical axis.

 #### DDFXCAPS_OVERLAYMIRRORUPDOWN

 Supports mirroring of overlays across the horizontal axis.

 #### DDFXCAPS_OVERLAYSHRINKX

 Supports arbitrary shrinking of a surface along the x-axis (horizontally).
 This flag is valid only for DDSCAPS_OVERLAY surfaces.
 This flag indicates only the capabilities of a surface; it does not indicate that shrinking is available.

 #### DDFXCAPS_OVERLAYSHRINKXN

 Supports integer shrinking (×1, ×2, and so on) of a surface along the x-axis (horizontally).
 This flag is valid only for DDSCAPS_OVERLAY surfaces.
 This flag indicates only the capabilities of a surface; it does not indicate that shrinking is available.

 #### DDFXCAPS_OVERLAYSHRINKY

 Supports arbitrary shrinking of a surface along the y-axis (vertically).
 This flag is valid only for DDSCAPS_OVERLAY surfaces.
 This flag indicates only the capabilities of a surface; it does not indicate that shrinking is available.

 #### DDFXCAPS_OVERLAYSHRINKYN

 Supports integer shrinking (×1, ×2, and so on) of a surface along the y-axis (vertically).
 This flag is valid only for DDSCAPS_OVERLAY surfaces.
 This flag indicates only the capabilities of a surface; it does not indicate that shrinking is available.

 #### DDFXCAPS_OVERLAYSTRETCHX

 Supports arbitrary stretching of a surface along the x-axis (horizontally).
 This flag is valid only for DDSCAPS_OVERLAY surfaces.
 This flag indicates only the capabilities of a surface; it does not indicate that stretching is available.

 #### DDFXCAPS_OVERLAYSTRETCHXN

 Supports integer stretching (×1, ×2, and so on) of a surface along the x-axis (horizontally).
 This flag is valid only for DDSCAPS_OVERLAY surfaces.
 This flag indicates only the capabilities of a surface; it does not indicate that stretching is available.

 #### DDFXCAPS_OVERLAYSTRETCHY

 Supports arbitrary stretching of a surface along the y-axis (vertically).
 This flag is valid only for DDSCAPS_OVERLAY surfaces.
 This flag indicates only the capabilities of a surface; it does not indicate that stretching is available.

 #### DDFXCAPS_OVERLAYSTRETCHYN

 Supports integer stretching (×1, ×2, and so on) of a surface along the y-axis (vertically).
 This flag is valid only for DDSCAPS_OVERLAY surfaces.
 This flag indicates only the capabilities of a surface; it does not indicate that stretching is available.

 #### DDFXCAPS_OVERLAYTRANSFORM